Cutehacks/gel/README.md

 Remove all items from the model.

+### at(index : number) : function

+Return the jsobject at the index specified by the number.

 ## Collection

 An item for sorting an filtering a JsonListModel.
 The Collection itself does not